roottraveller/KahaniKraftTales-KKT/DEPLOYMENT.md

 ```

 **Artifacts generated:**
-- `static-build-github-pages` - For GitHub Pages
+- `static-build-github-pages` - For GitHub Pages (with secure API key injection)
-- `static-build-netlify` - For Netlify
+- `static-build-netlify` - For Netlify (configure env vars in dashboard)
-- `static-build-vercel` - For Vercel
+- `static-build-vercel` - For Vercel (configure env vars in dashboard)
-- `static-build-generic` - For any static hosting
+- `static-build-generic` - For any static hosting (demo mode only)

 ## 🛠️ Manual Deployments